• Skip to primary navigation

 Remove the chicken from the oven.
 With a pair of scissors, carefully cut away the top piece of parchment paper.

-Take a baster and squirt the juices over the top a few times, then place back into the oven for 30 minutes more.
+Take a baster and squirt the juices over the top a few times, then place the chicken back into the oven for 30 minutes more.

 FAQ’s